mbbischoff/mb-neue/src/content/posts/2013-10-05-the-best-of-times.md

 ---
 title: The Best of Times
 pubDate: '2013-10-05'
-original_jekyll:
-  date: 2013-10-05 00:00:00-04:00
-  categories:
-  - longer
+description: A month ago, on September 4<sup>th</sup>, I finished my last day as a senior iOS engineer at The New York Times.
+Two years there taught me a lot about building...
 tags:
 - me
 - nytimes
+categories:
+- longer
+original_jekyll:
+  date: 2013-10-05 00:00:00-04:00
 ---

 ![The New York Times Building](/uploads/nytimes_building.jpg)